Speakers

 July 23, 2026, 10:00 am

-Ally Singer Wright
+Ally Singer Wright, AVP, VMAP

 Ally Singer Wright is the Assistant Vice President for the Virginia Mental Health Access Program (VMAP) at the Medical Society of Virginia Foundation.
 VMAP is a statewide initiative that improves access to mental and behavioral health care by supporting medical providers with education, psychiatric consultation, and care navigation to help their pediatric and perinatal patients, including children, youth, and pregnant and postpartum individuals.
 Previously, Ally worked at the Virginia Health Care Foundation expanding access to care for uninsured and underserved populations, and at Comfort Zone Camp, where she developed specialized grief programs for children and families.
 She holds a BA in Psychology from the University of Virginia.